No Council rates for a year!

 How do I apply?

-You need to write to the Council General Manager, or complete a form applying for the rates exemption when you submit a building application, and again at the start of the new financial year.
+You need to write to the Council General Manager, or complete a form applying for the rates exemption prior to or within the same financial year as the date when the revaluation takes effect.

 When will the rates break take effect for my property?